molinsp/eigendata-doc/docs/README.md

 **Magic Formula Bar**

 1. **No more import errors!** Now all the library import is handled for you
-2. **Better error handling:** If the selected transformation generates an error, you can see it directly in the formula bar and it will not be written in the notebook
+2. **Better error handling:** If the selected transformation generates an error, you can see it directly in the formula bar, and it will not write in the notebook
 3. **Load data from excel files.** More sources coming soon
 4. **Create new columns** with a static value.
 Useful when you want to put different datasets together and want a column to differentiate
 5. **Filter improvements:** Search among all the columns for wide datasets, filter out empty values in date columns, and select several options in a categorical column with a multi-select
-6. **Better functions for handling text:** perform common operations like removing initial or trailing characters and get text at certain positions.
+6. **Better functions for handling text:** perform common operations like removing initial or trailing characters, and extract text at certain positions.
 7. **Parameter and transformation description improvements**

 **Data Visualizer**

 1. **Delete button**: We know data analysis is sometimes a messy process.
 We help you keep it in check with a delta table functionality you can easily trigger from the data visualizer.
-2. **Support for special characters**: Now you can properly display Spanish and Greek characters among others
+2. **Support for special characters**: Now, you can properly display Spanish and Greek characters, among others
-3. **NaNs shown explicitly**: To help you with your data analysis tasks, and avoid confusion with empty strings we are now explicitly displayin NaN when the value is NaN, just like when you print in the notebook
+3. **NaNs shown explicitly**: To help you with your data analysis tasks and avoid confusion with empty strings, we are now explicitly displaying NaN when the value is NaN, just like when you print in the notebook
 4. **Show index in data visualizer**, to keep track of the rows number you are seeing

 **Bug fixes**